AdobeDocs/dynamic-media-classic.en/help/using/checking-job-files.md

 ## Use an upload or publish job as a trigger {#using-an-upload-or-publish-job-as-a-trigger}

-When you upload assets via FTP or run a publish job, you can schedule a subsequent job to begin when the upload is complete.
+When you upload assets by way of FTP or run a publish job, you can schedule a subsequent job to begin when the upload is complete.
 (If other jobs are scheduled to begin then, the job you schedule here is queued behind them.)
 The new job sends a notification to the address that you specify so that code at that location can be triggered.
 This follow-on upload job is given the same name as the current upload job, but with the prefix _Pub.

 To make one upload or publish job trigger another job, select **[!UICONTROL Advanced]** on the Upload or Publish page.
 Then enter the URL in the HTTP Notification text field.